MMdrezaw1383/MPP/README.md

 - sqlite3
 - shutil
+  <p>The shutil module offers a number of high-level operations on files and collections of files.
+In particular, functions are provided which support file copying and removal.
+For operations on individual files, see also the os module.</p>
 - easygui
   <p>is a module for very simple, very easy GUI programming in Python.
 EasyGUI is different from other GUI generators in that EasyGUI is NOT event-driven.
 </p>
 - subprocess

 - jinja2
 - jdatetime
 - pdfkit